qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 It is the base class for models you would like to configure for training, and it provides several hook methods starting with `configure_` to set up every aspect of the training phase just like [`pl.LightningModule`](https://pytorch-lightning.readthedocs.io/en/stable/api/pytorch_lightning.core.LightningModule.html), its own base class.
-It is central to fine tuning with Quaterion, so we will break down this essential code and review each method separately.
+It is central to fine tuning with Quaterion, so we will break down this essential code in `models.py` and review each method separately.
 Let's begin with the imports:

 ```python
 import torch